getBoolean/mkw-time-trial-tracker/README.md

 1. For `1shroom`, `2shrooms`, and `3shrooms` macros:
    - Configure the `Perform check only in area` section to the items section
    - Configure the path to the corresponding `1shroom.png`, `2shrooms.png`, or `3shrooms.png` file
+   - Ensure `Run macro in parallel to other macros` is disabled
 1. No changes needed for the `0shrooms` macro

 **Actions Setup**: